AkitaEngineering/Akita-Supermodem/docs/usage.md

     main_app()

+## Key Considerations

+### Error Handling
-Key ConsiderationsError Handling: The examples provide basic error handling.
-Robust applications should implement more comprehensive checks (file existence, permissions, Meshtastic connection state, message parsing errors).Threading/Async: For more complex applications, especially GUIs or services, consider running the Meshtastic interface and Akita logic in separate threads or using asynchronous programming (asyncio) to avoid blocking the main application flow.
-The meshtastic library offers ThreadedSerialInterface which can help manage this.State Management:
+The examples provide basic error handling.
+Robust applications should implement more comprehensive checks:
+- File existence and permissions
+- Meshtastic connection state
+- Message parsing errors
+- Transfer timeout handling

+### Threading/Async
+Akita Supermodem is fully thread-safe and supports concurrent transfers.
+For more complex applications, especially GUIs or services:
+- The library uses `threading.Lock` internally for thread safety
+- Consider running the Meshtastic interface and Akita logic in separate threads
+- The meshtastic library offers `ThreadedSerialInterface` which can help manage this
+- Multiple transfers can run concurrently safely

+### Memory Management
+- Large files are automatically streamed in chunks (no need to load entire file into memory)
+- The sender reads files piece-by-piece to minimize memory usage
+- For very large files, consider adjusting `piece_size` parameter

+### Security
+- Filenames are automatically sanitized by the receiver to prevent path traversal attacks
+- The `sanitize_filename()` function removes dangerous characters and path components
+- Received files are saved with sanitized filenames only

+### State Management